 Why should people in other parts of the country care about the partnership between SDCL and HOC?
 It shows a lot about how libraries operate and how librarians think:

-- Libraries are not so much collections of information or entertainment as they are collections of services for their constituencies.
+Libraries are not so many collections of information or entertainment as they are collections of services for their constituencies.

 Source: Libraries Help Homeowners Fight Foreclosure (link no longer work as of Feb 2016) / Deniz Koray in American Libraries